 According to U.S. News and World Report’s 2020 Top Engineering Programs, 11 of the top 50 ranked universities in the nation are located within Region II.
 In addition, our region encompasses a wealth of universities with the best undergraduate engineering & STEM programs, along with being the home of 12 Historically Black Colleges and Universities.
 According to Diverse Issues in Higher Education, we have five institutions in the top 10 producers of African-Americans with bachelor’s degrees in engineering and six out of the top 10 producers of African- Americans with master’s degrees in engineering each year.
 Region II is home to some of the top talents that NSBE has to offer. **We encourage HS families to put HBCU's at the top of your list when considering their child's next journey to higher education - the best, brightest & most experienced STEM Innovators are HBCU Made!
 HBCUs ranked in U.S. News & World Report’s Best Engineering Schools list

 During the 2018–2019 academic year, members of Region II reported a verified average GPA of 3.16 with 1,328 transcripts (and report cards form NSBE, Jr Members) submitted.
 Our region has developed a reputation for tremendous leadership, membership participation, and academic prowess.

-Additionally, for two consecutive years, DMV NSBE, Jr has won Region II NSBE, Jr Chapter of the Year!
+Additionally, for three consecutive years, DMV NSBE, Jr has won Region II NSBE, Jr Chapter of the Year!
 Thanks to our dedicated parent volunteers, committed collegiate mentors & supportive community service partnerships - and of course our brilliant young future engineers!